0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

 - MX(holds the host names of mailservers)
 - PTR(used for reverse DNS lookups, stores the domain name instead of IP)

+the General flow of  the resolution process is as follows.
 First we enter Facebook.com into a url bar our browser will now start the DNS process, which has 5 main steps

-1. First the browser checks the systems local host files, this is a file on disk(/etc/hosts on linux, C:\Windows\System32\Drivers\etc\hosts on windows), this file stores hardcoded domain to IP mappings, it takes precedence over all else, its commonly used inside LANs to allow for static entrys of server
+1. First the browser checks the systems local host files, this is a file on disk(/etc/hosts on linux, C:\Windows\System32\Drivers\etc\hosts on windows), this file stores hardcoded domain to IP mappings, it takes precedence over all else, its commonly used inside LANs to allow for static entrys of domain names.
-2. Browsers Local cache, all browsers keep a cache of recetnly converted domain names, this way we dont need to intiate requests everytime we want to visit a website we commonly use
+2. Next it will check the browsers Local cache, all browsers keep a cache of recently converted domain names, this way we dont need to intiate requests everytime we want to visit a website we commonly use
-3. Systems Local Cache, our system also keeps a cache of recently converted domain names, it works the same as above
+3. If not found in the browser cache next we check the systems Local Cache, our system also keeps a cache of recently converted domain names, it works the same as above
-4. If the IP wasnt found in any of the above we now intiate the outbound DNS process, our system constructs a DNS packet and sends it the primary DNS server in our systems network configuration(Learned via DHCP or manually entered), ill use 8.8.8.8
+4. If the IP wasnt found in any of the above we now intiate the outbound DNS process, our system constructs a DNS packet and sends it the primary DNS server in our systems network configuration(Learned via DHCP or manually entered).
 5. the DNS server receives this DNS request, this server is known as a recursive resolver, meaning it takes over and handles the rest of the resolution for us
-    - First the resolver reaches out to a root dns server, there are 13 of these servers(a.root-servers.net-m.root-servers.net) but they are split across thousands of nodes worldwide and use anycast routing(see CDN section for anycast explanation), root servers handle refering us to the correct TLD server that handle our domain(.com, .cloud etc)
+    - First the resolver reaches out to a root dns server, there are 13 of these servers(a.root-servers.net to m.root-servers.net) but they are distributed across thousands of nodes worldwide and use anycast routing(see CDN section for anycast explanation), root servers handle refering us to the correct TLD server that handle our domain(.com, .cloud etc)
     - the resolver then recevies the IP of the correct TLD server from our domain and then sends the DNS request to it, TLD servers handle looking up our domain and returning us a list of authoratative nameservers
     - finally the resolver receives the list of Authoritative nameservers, it then chooses one and sends the final DNS request to it, the Authoritative nameserver then handles returning us the value we need in most cases its the A record which stores the IPv4 address